pcwu2022/Obsidian-Vault/Startup/Frameworks and Methods/Allocating resources.md

 Focus on the essential components required to validate your idea and build a minimum viable product ([[MVP]]).
 These typically include:

 - Product Development: Engineers, designers, and tools needed to create the [[MVP]].
-- Market Research: Funds for surveys, focus groups, and competitor analysis.
+- Market Research: Funds for surveys, focus groups, and [[Competitor Analysis]].
 - Operations: Basic infrastructure to support the startup (office space, software licenses).